-On Monday I took a day trip from Istanbul to Bursa.
-Bursa is a large bustling city in Turkey’s Anatolia Region along the Sea of Marmara coast on the lower slopes of Mt.
+On Monday, I took a day trip from Istanbul to Bursa.
+Bursa is a bustling city in the Anatolia Region along the Sea of Marmara coast on the lower slopes of Mt.
 Uludağ (Olympus).
-Bursa’s population is around 3+ million and the city is known as “Green Bursa” because of its fruit-growing region, gardens, and parks.
+Bursa population is around 3+ million and the city is known as “Green Bursa” because of its fruit-growing region, gardens, and parks.

-There were 13 in our group plus a driver and guide, including 6 Pakistanis – a family of four and a young couple now living in Dallas.
+There were thirteen in our group plus a driver and guide, including six Pakistanis – a family of four and a young couple now living in Dallas.
 I had a long chat with the couple, both educated in the US.
-They were interesting and had lived all over the US, including stints in Los Angeles and NYC.
-There was also a British couple from London and another shy young couple – not sure where they were from – maybe Syria or Egypt – but they didn’t speak much English, kept to themselves, and seemed a bit traumatized.
+They were interesting and had lived in various cities throughout the US, including Los Angeles and NYC.
+There was a British couple from London and another shy young couple – not sure where they were from – maybe Syria or Egypt – but they didn’t speak much English, kept to themselves, and seemed a bit traumatized.

 The Bursa region is the center of Turkey’s silk trade and towel manufacturing industries.
 The first silk cocoons were brought to Bursa with the caravans of the Silk Road.
 Many Turkish families move to Bursa for employment.

 Bursa is the homeland of the Iskender Kebap, a well-known dish of Turkish Cuisine.
 It’s a kebab prepared from thinly cut grilled lamb basted with hot tomato sauce over pieces of pita bread and slathered with melted sheep butter and yogurt.
-Tomato sauce and boiling butter are sometimes poured over the dish, at the table.
+Sometimes tomato sauce and boiling butter are poured over the dish.
 I’m not a big meat-eater, so it’s not on my list of favorites, but many think it’s delicious.

-We visited the Ulu Cami’i, Grand Mosque – the largest mosque in Bursa – which has two minarets and twenty domes.
+We visited the Grand Mosque (Ulu Cami’i in Turkish) – the largest mosque in Bursa – which has two minarets and twenty domes.
 Later we toured the historic Yesil Cami (Green Mosque) which has one of the best carved marble doorways in Anatolia and the Yesil Türbe (Green Tomb) set in a lush garden with an exterior decorated in turquoise tiles.